Back

 Individual Wireframing:

-After agreeing on basic enhancements, such as improved navigation and a more modern layout and look, we each created our own Mid-Fidelity Wireframes of the site’s main pages to explore and visualize our design ideas.
+After agreeing on some basic enhancements, such as improved navigation and a more modern layout and look, we each created our own Mid-Fidelity Wireframes of the site’s main pages to explore and visualize our design ideas.
 This individual process helped us clarify our personal approach before coming together to collaborate and align on a shared vision for the redesigned website.

 Featured Below: My Home Page, Adoption Page, and Pet Profile Page